-On July 27, 2017 at 6.30 pm Ruth Ellen Gruber will give a lecture on "Jewish Heritage Travel: 25 years on."
-It is the last event in the lecture-discussion series "Jewish Days in the City Hall: (Un)Displayed Past in East European".
-The lecture will take place in the restaurant "Ratusha" (1, Rynok sq.).
+On July 27, 2017 at 6.30 pm Ruth Ellen Gruber gave a lecture on "Jewish Heritage Travel: 25 years on."
+It was the last event in the lecture-discussion series "Jewish Days in the City Hall: (Un)Displayed Past in East European".
+The lecture took place in the restaurant "Ratusha" (1, Rynok sq.).
 Admission free.

 This year marks the 25th anniversary of the first edition of Ruth Ellen Gruber’s book Jewish Heritage Travel: A Guide to Eastern Europe, the first and most comprehensive Jewish travel guide to the region.
 It also marks the 15th anniversary of her book Virtually Jewish: Reinventing Jewish Culture in Europe, in which the author examined many key questions inherent in the transformation of neglected, even devastated post-Holocaust Jewish heritage sites into tourist destinations.
 Over the years, she has been a hands-on protagonist in the process, traveling thousands of miles to locate and describe sites, trace Jewish heritage routes, and explore contemporary contexts.
 She has also led Jewish heritage tours and helped individual travelers devise itineraries.

 The changes since Ruth Ellen Gruber began researching Jewish Heritage Travel in 1989/1990 have been dramatic.
 Back then, almost any visit to a Jewish heritage site in the region was a form of "Dark Tourism."
 The evolution since then has been dramatic, regarding infrastructure, information sources, agencies of display and, importantly, deep-seated attitudes to travel, heritage, and Jewish presence (and fate) in the region.